dimentox/Log-Log4perl-Appender-Graylog/README.md

 This is a simple appender for writing to a graylog server.
 It relies on [IO::Socket::INET](https://metacpan.org/pod/IO::Socket::INET).
 This sends in the 1.1 format.
 Hoever it does not gzip the message.
-There are plans to use teh gzip method later.
+There are plans to use the gzip method later.

 # EXAMPLE